 Grand Teton National Park offers world-renowned recreational opportunities within its borders.
 These are some of the best things to do while visiting.

-One beautiful evening we hiked the easy trail to Taggart Lake.
-Just because it was an easy hike did not mean we were not greatly rewarded!
+Looking for an easy, family-friendly hike?
+Or a breath-taking view for sunset?
+We recommend the short 3-mile roundtrip hike to Taggart Lake.
+Just because it was an easy hike did not mean you won’t be greatly rewarded!

 We hiked around Jenny Lake and up into Cascade Canyon, one of the most popular scenic areas of the park.

-We hiked up into Cascade Canyon and we treated with amazing views on both sides as we trekked along the Cascade Creek.
+We hiked up into Cascade Canyon and were treated to amazing views on both sides as we trekked along Cascade Creek.
 We saw a mother moose and her baby grazing the brush along the creek.